 More than half of all hiring managers are more impressed by a job candidate’s personal website than any other personal branding tool, according to Forbes.

 You can buy a domain name from one of many hosting sites and use a tool such as Squarespace, Wix, or WordPress to develop your site or hire one to create one for you.

 Join a Professional Group

 Join an official organization related to your field or industry as a student member if you're still in college or as a professional member after you graduate.
 Many colleges have chapters of national associations, and if there's not one for the one you want to join, you may be able to start one.

 Many professional associations put on conferences where you can rub shoulders with seasoned pros who are often eager to help newcomers to their field.
 Volunteer to help run the registration table, and you will meet lots of potentially helpful people.
 You may even find a mentor.

-Fortune 500 companies acknowledge the value of having mentors: 71% of them have a mentoring program of some sort, according to The Wharton School of the University of Pennsylvania.
+Fortune 500 companies acknowledge the value of having mentors: 71% of them have a mentoring program of some sort, according to Terri A. Scandura, a management professor and dean of the graduate school at the University of Miami.
 Many well-known, successful people have had mentors:

 - Media mogul Oprah Winfrey was mentored by author Maya Angelou.

 - Facebook CEO Mark Zuckerberg was mentored by Apple Inc. CEO Steve Jobs.